Can You Dig It?

 Florida Museum - 3215 Hull Road, SW 34th Street and Hull Road Gainesville, FL 32611 GET DIRECTIONS

 Dig into geology and discover the Earth at your feet!
 Enjoy hands-on activities and watch demonstrations of volcanic eruptions.
 Explore the Museum and check out displays and activities on geology, fossils, gems, minerals and much more from Florida and around the world!

 Onsite food vendor: High Springs Orchard and Bakery

 For more information, call 352-273-2062.

-Most demonstrations and activities will be ongoing from 10 a.m.-3 p.m.
+Most demonstrations and activities occur from 10 a.m.-3 p.m. unless noted as scheduled.

 Gem and Fossil Mine